 Tracking user journey

 Let’s take a simple user journey.
 Product page, cart, checkout and thank you page.
-By default, Google analytics will track just pageviews.
-Which is enough to visualize simple funnel and calculate drop off rates.
-But there is so much more, that is happening on those pages.
-Like how many users is seeing the product video, how deep do users scroll the certain page, which buttons are they clicking and so on.
+By default, Google Analytics will track just pageviews.
+This is enough to visualize a simple funnel and calculate drop off rates.
+But there is so much more that is happening in those pages.
+Like how many users are seeing the product video, how deeply users scroll through a certain page, which buttons they are clicking and so on.
 With Google Tag Manager we can easily set up events on different user actions and track them in our analytic system.

 Digital marketing is getting more and more complex.
 Everyone is using multiple analytics and advertising systems.
-With Google Tag Manager we can install all Google Analytics, Google Ads, Facebook Pixel, Hotjar, Twitter Linkedin, and literally every tag that exists.
-The beauty of the Tag manager is, that when we set up an event in the tag manager, we can send the same event in all of the systems we are using at once.
-Meaning that for example add to cart or scroll depth event is exactly the same thing in all of our systems.
+With Google Tag Manager we can install Google Analytics, Google Ads, Facebook Pixel, Hotjar, Twitter, LinkedIn, and literally every tag that exists.
+The beauty of the Tag Manager is, that when we set up an event in the Tag Manager, we can send the same event in all of the systems we are using at once.
+Meaning that, for example, add to cart or scroll depth event is exactly the same thing in all of our systems.
 In a way, Google Tag Manager helps us to standardize the events across all of the systems we are using.

-Before the tag manager website tracking used to be complicated.
-For each event and system, you were using you had to ad small parts of the code on the website.
-At least a basic understanding of the code was required and for more complicated things one would need a developer help.
+Before the Tag Manager, website tracking used to be complicated.
+For each event and system you were using you had to ad small parts of the code in the website.
+At least a basic understanding of the code was required and for more complicated things one would need a developer‘s help.
 Google Tag Manager enables you to do everything connected to the tags yourself.
 It is super easy to use and at the same time, you don’t interfere with the actual website code (most of the time).
 Although we recommend that, at least at the beginning, you make a consultation with your dev team before implementing anything.

 What is Google Tag Manager?

 Google Tag Manager is a system that puts you in charge.
 It is basically a dashboard.
-It watches what is going on your website.
-All the different behaviors flows and then based on what you trained it to do, it will take different actions.
-It can send conversion to Facebook pixel or Google ads, it can collect the data and send it to Google Analytics or it can fire script like Hotjar on certain pages.
+It watches what is going on on your website; all the different behavior flows.
+Then based on what you‘ve trained it to do, it will take different actions.
+It can send conversions to Facebook Pixel or Google Ads, it can collect the data and send it to Google Analytics or it can fire scripts like Hotjar in certain pages.

-Tags are ways to tell google tag manager what to do.
-Basically tags are code snippets provided by Facebook Pixel, Google Analytics, Hotjar, Linkedin, Twitter, CRM, and other systems you are using.
-Instead of copying and pasting all of those tags on all of the pages of the website you can use Google Tag Manager to do that.
-Tag Manager offers a bunch of predefined tags and also custom HTML option for the rest of the tags.
+Tags are ways to tell Google Tag Manager what to do.
+Basically, tags are code snippets provided by Facebook Pixel, Google Analytics, Hotjar, LinkedIn, Twitter, CRM, and other systems you are using.
+Instead of copying and pasting all of those tags in all of the pages of a website you can use Google Tag Manager to do that.
+Tag Manager offers a bunch of predefined tags and also a custom HTML option for the rest of the tags.

-The most useful way to think about triggers is when do you want Google Tag Manager to take action?
+The most useful way to think about triggers is asking yourself: when do you want Google Tag Manager to take action?

-In the previous chapter, we get to know the tags.
+In the previous chapter, we got to know tags.
 Let’s say you have placed FB Pixel on the website using Google Tag Manager.
 When do you want FB Pixel to be fired?
-On every page view?
+On every pageview?
 Then pageview is the trigger.
-Whenever the pageview occurs tag manager will fire the FB Pixel Pageview Tag and send the pageview event into FB Pixel.
-The same way goes for any other system you are using.
+Whenever pageview occurs, tag manager will fire the FB Pixel pageview tag and send the pageview event into FB Pixel.
+The same goes for any other system you are using.
 The trigger can be any action.
-Like when video si played at least 25% when a certain button is clicked or an item is added to the cart.
-So Tags are what you want Google Tag Manager to do and triggers are When you want Google Tag Manager to do it.
+Like when a video si played at least 25% when a certain button is clicked or an item is added to the cart.
+So tags are what you want Google Tag Manager to do and triggers are when you want Google Tag Manager to do it.

 Google Tag Manager has 4 types of triggers.
-Page view, Click and User Engagement are predefined triggers made for tracking user behavior.
-All of those are super useful.
-With the scroll dept trigger, for example, you can easily track how depth are users scrolling your pages.
-If you click on one of the triggers you can set up the conditions when to fire it.
+Pageview, click and user engagement are predefined triggers made for tracking user behavior.
+All of these are super useful.
+With the scroll depth trigger, for example, you can easily track how deeply the users are scrolling through your pages.
+If you click on one of the triggers, you can set up the firing conditions.

-Multiple options like page path, click class or on-screen duration are available.
-Most of teh time you will probably use those predefined triggers.
-However, in case you will want to set up something more advance there is also Other segment where you can build triggers exactly the way you want.
+Multiple options, like page path, click class or on-screen duration are available.
+Most of the time, you will probably use those predefined triggers.
+However, in case you want to set up something more advanced, there is also the ‘other‘ segment, where you can build triggers exactly the way you want to.

-Variable is information that Google Tag manager needs in order to do its job.
-Let us go back to the case of the Pageview.
-Pageview tag is telling the platform somebody is on the page.
-But how does the tag know on which page the user is?
-This piece of information is provided by variable.
-So in case of the Pageview, the variable tells the page path.
+Variable is information that Google Tag Manager needs in order to do its job.
+Let us go back to the case of the pageview.
+The pageview tag is telling the platform somebody is on the page.
+But how does the tag know which page the user is on?
+This piece of information is provided by the variable.
+So in the case of the pageview, the variable tells the page path.
 And when the user is moving through the purchase funnel, the variable stays on the page path, but it sends different values for each step (main page, product page, checkout steps, thank you page).

-Multiple variables can be associated to the trigger or the tag.
-For example, when someone makes a purchase we are sending the variables like price, product name, quantity, and so on.
+Multiple variables can be associated to a trigger or a tag.
+For example, when someone makes a purchase, we are sending the variables like price, product name, quantity, and so on.

 From a high-level perspective, we have two types of variables, built-in and user-defined ones.
-You can find both types of variables if you navigate to Google tag manager na click Variables on the left side menu bar.
-To enable built-in variables you just have to check the boxes:
+You can find both types of variables if you navigate to Google Tag Manager and click Variables on the left side menu bar.
+To enable built-in variables, you just have to check the boxes:

 This applies to standard things like following the page URL in the above image.
 With built-in variables, you get information on Pages, Utilities, Errors, Clicks, Forms, Videos, Scrolling, Element Visibility, and so on.

-Go to Google Tag Manager, navigate to Variables, User-Defined variables, click “New” and click on the pencil in the top right corner of the popout that will show up.
-Now scroll to Google analytics settings and click on it.
+Go to Google Tag Manager, navigate to Variables, User-Defined variables, click “New” and click on the pencil in the top right corner of the pop-up that will show up.
+Now scroll to Google Analytics settings and click on it.
 Insert your tracking ID, name the variable, and click save.

-This is the place where you temporarily store the data so you can reference it later.
-In practice, that means Google Tag Manager is storing the eCommerce data like purchase long enough so you can send that data to all the different platforms like Google Analytics, FB pixel and CRM.
-Think about the Data Layer as of a place where you can temporarily store details.
+This is the place where you temporarily store data so you can reference it later.
+In practice, that means Google Tag Manager is storing the eCommerce data like purchase long enough so you can send that data to all the different platforms like Google Analytics, FB Pixel and CRM.
+Think of the Data Layer as a place where you can temporarily store details.

 Keys and Values

 Data in the Data Layer is stored in “keys” and “values”.
-Price is the key and $29 is the value.
+The price is the key and $29 is the value.
 Video action is the key and “play”, “paused”, “watched 15%” are the values.
 So the keys and values are the pieces of information you are interested in.

-This is the Google tag manager debugging feature.
+This is the Google Tag Manager debugging feature.
 We used the preview in the data layer image above.
-To get it click on the Preview Button in your Google Tag Manager.
-You should get Orange Alert notifying you, that you are in the preview mode.
+To get it, click on the Preview Button in your Google Tag Manager.
+You should get an orange alert notifying you that you are in the preview mode.
 Then refresh your website.

-In the preview mode top bar, you can navigate between Tags, Variables, Data Layer, and Errors.
+In the top bar of the preview mode, you can navigate between Tags, Variables, Data Layer, and Errors.
 Now you have to perform different actions on the website and when you do so, you will see how different tags are fired and how the data in data layer changes.